Superluminescent diode: Technical challenges

-Availability of SLEDs
+Availability

 By means of the above-mentioned optimized optical cavity design the SLEDs exhibit high output power, large bandwidth and low residual spectral ripple, making them an ideal light source for a number of applications.
 Based on the application's requirements and specifications, SLED devices are available in various packages or form factors covering a broad range of wavelengths and power levels.
 The packages include cooled 14-pin dual-in-line (DIL) and butterfly (BTF) modules or low-cost uncooled TOSA and TO-56 devices.
 The SLED modules includes indium phosphide (InP) based superluminescent light-emitting diodes operating in the high wavelength range (1100 nm to 1700 nm) as well as gallium arsenide (GaAs) based devices operating from 630 to 1100 nm.
 Usage of gallium nitride (GaN) based designs is breaking ground for SLEDs in the ultraviolet and blue spectral range.

-SLEDs are commercially available from a number of suppliers, e.g. Denselight (Singapore), EXALOS (Switzerland), InPhenix (US), Superlum (Ireland), or Thorlabs Quantum Electronics (US).
+SLEDs are commercially available from a number of suppliers, e.g. Denselight (Singapore), EXALOS (Switzerland), InPhenix (US), Superlum (Ireland), LD-PD (Singapore) or Thorlabs Quantum Electronics (US).
 The product portfolio offered varies greatly from supplier to supplier by wavelength, power, and bandwidth.
-Other examples include Zeiss Plex Elite 9000 SLD at 750 nm, and LD-PD inc SLDs at 1480 nm and 1530 nm.

-Applications of SLEDs
+Applications

 SLEDs find application in situations demanding high intensity and spatial coherence but where a need for a broad, smooth optical output spectrum makes laser diodes unsuitable.
 Some examples include optical coherence tomography, white light interferometry, optical sensing and fibre optic gyroscopes.